 Erin McCain-Anderson, President

-Born and raised in Bellingham and now living in Ferndale with her family, Erin holds this little PNW corner of the world near and dear to her heart.
+Born and raised in Bellingham, Erin holds this little PNW corner of the world near and dear to her heart.
 She learned about her love of gardens and her green thumb while working with herbs in a production nursery, so she planted her first garden in the back yard of a rental and hasn’t stopped in 20 years.
-Erin also worked for a number of years in community recreation programming and as an environmental/outdoor education teacher just out of college.
-Now her professional life is in event planning and management and she had the pleasure of working with many non-profits over the years.
-At home she’s an urban homesteader, where her family’s 1/4 acre lot sports many chickens, rabbits, a gigantic vegetable garden and a lot of fruit trees and berry bushes.
+Erin’s work has spanned environmental education, event management, small business management and non-profit work.
+Her family recently purchased a small homestead in county and they are working hard to get it producing food and habitat for years to come.
 She loves to can, cook and entertain friends and be outside in the sunshine.

 Erin enjoys getting her hands dirty in the Chuckanut Center gardens, tackling projects and weeds and utilizing the beautiful caretakers house for instruction and gatherings.
 She’s excited to work hard to grow the center as an important resource for individuals wanting to be more self sufficient, feel more food secure, connect to other like minded community members and grow a network of urban homesteaders.